 The Tourist visa (subclass 676) has recently been replaced by the new Visitor visa (subclass 600) for tourism.
 Those who want to get a visa online for touristic purposes can apply for the ETA or the eVisitor, if from an eligible country.

 The Visitor visa (subclass 600) can be obtained by eligible citizens from an Australian Embassy or Consulate, for purposes of tourism or business.

 Those visiting Australia as a tourist, to go on a cruise, or to see family and friends can be granted a stay of 3, 6 or 12 months, while eligible parents of Australian citizens might be granted a longer validity period.
 The maximum period of stay with the Australian Visitor visa for business is 3 months.

 The transit visa (subclass 771) allows eligible passport holders to transit through Australia on the way to another destination.
-The transit visa allows travelers to stay in Australia for up to 72 hours until their connecting flight, as long as they have a confirmed booking and permission to travel to their final destination.
+The transit visa allows travellers to stay in Australia for up to 72 hours until their connecting flight, as long as they have a confirmed booking and permission to travel to their final destination.

 However, those who obtain some type of Australia visa online (either the ETA or eVisitor for Australia) will not need to apply for a separate transit visa.
-The Australia online visa allows for multiple entries, including for transit, during a 12 month period of validity.
+The Australia online visa allows for multiple entries, including for transit, during a 12-month period of validity.

 No matter which Australian visa type is required, it is advised to submit a visa application in advance of making other arrangements for the trip, such as booking flights or arranging accommodation.